Syntox32/BrettbokaExtractor/README.md

 I decided to take this as a learning opportunity to practice some reverse engineering.

 I also do not endorse any illegal use of this software etc. etc. This is strictly for learning etc. etc.

+## Dependencies

+The project is dependent on the PdfSharp and iTextSharp library